Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Ideas Behind the Algorithm

 \subsection{Massive Approximation of Correctors}

-Before we introduce the massive correctors, we introduce the notation for this section and beyond.
-Given a length scale $R>0$, we define the exponential averaging function with the constant $c$ such that $\int_{\R^d} \eta_R(x)\ud x=1$.
-We also define the Gaussian For any function $f$, we use $f_R:=f*G_R$ to denote the convolution of $f$ with $G_R$.
+We start with introducing the notations for this section and beyond.
+Given a length scale $R>0$, we define the exponential averaging function with the constant $c_d$ such that $\int_{\R^d} \eta_R(x)\ud x=1$.
+We also define the Gaussian For any function $f$, we use

+to denote the convolution of $f$ with $G_R$.
 For any $s>0$, we define the following norm for a random variable $F$ that quantifies its tail: